Skip to Content

 They also sell a range of Yamada Iron wok ladles and spatulas to use in conjunction.

-RELATED: The Complete Guide to Japanese Supermarkets in Japan
+RELATED: Complete Guide to Japanese Supermarkets in Japan

 knives in kappabashi street by rachelH